vitest-dev/vitest/docs/guide/test-context.md

 ```

 ::: warning
-When using `test.extend()`, you should always use the object destructuring pattern `{ todos }` to access context both in fixture function and test function.
+When using `test.extend()` with fixtures, you should always use the object destructuring pattern `{ todos }` to access context both in fixture function and test function.
 :::

 #### TypeScript